pipan/subsetsum-php/README.md

 ## API

-We recommend using `SubsetSumBuilder` for generating your subset sum tables.
+We recommend using `SubsetSumBuilder` for generating your subsets.
 To create a builder just call `SubsetSum::builder()` static method.

 ```php
 <?php